To give is to freely transfer the possession of (something) to (someone); hand over to.

 - At Winter Welcome, an annual Stapleton community event, we opened our doors to our friends, neighbors, clients and local patrons as we celebrated with them, the beginning of the holiday season with a complimentary photo booth and hot chocolate bar.

 Realize that every little bit helps and by showing others how they can do the same will make your gift even larger as the spirit of giving is very contagious.
 Along with giving, remember that attending social gatherings, community events, and local fundraisers are other ways to spread joy, build community and create bonds that make those lives around us so much brighter.

 Happy holidays from our family to yours!

-Brought to you by Sondra Lockett-Cameron, Marketing Coordinator for TJC Real Estate and Management Services.
+Brought to you by Sondra Lockett-Cameron, Marketing Coordinator for TJC Real Estate & Management Services.

 Your Neighborhood Realtors® Since 2005

 © 2017Read more